GeoffCox/geoffcox.github.io/drafts/GeoffCox.md

+# Tell me about yourself
+I am a talented, dedicated, and experienced professional software developer; a thoughtful technical leader; a skilled architect; and a kind coach.
+I am an expert in modern web development (10 years) and C#/.NET (20 years).
+I have previous significant expertise in C++ (7 years).

+I have the opportunity to work across a wide variety of problem domains, leadership roles, and organizational structures.

+---

 I have been a professional software developer for over 25 years.
 I'm an expert in web development (10 years) and C#/.NET development (20 years).
 I have previous deep expertise in C++ development (7 years).
 I love designing and writing code to solve tough problems.

 I have studied software architecture, design patterns, and software development approaches across a wide variety of system domains and technology stacks.
 One of my talents is refactoring and engineering a codebase into a well architected system.